demosjarco/ZWProgressView/README.md

 ```obj-c
 progressView.progress = 0.47f;
 ```
- the progress value of it to a float value of the percentage (1.0 = 100%, 0.0 = 0%).
+Set the progress value of it to a float value of the percentage (1.0 = 100%, 0.0 = 0%).

 Optional
 --------